Radio spectra and sizes of ALMA-identified submillimetre galaxies: evidence of age-related spectral curvature and cosmic

 \subsection{Stacking analysis}

 To check that the observed spectral behaviour is not a spurious result driven by low signal-to-noise detections, we perform a stacking analysis.
-We stack our 1.4\,GHz and 610\,MHz data in the image plane by extracting $10''$ and $15''$ thumbnails around each SMG.
-We resample these thumbnails 100 times, measuring the median flux density in each pixel, and then create final, stacked thumbnails by computing the ``median of medians'' of these 100 stacked sub-samples.
-At 610\,MHz, we extract thumbnails from the published map \citep{ibarthesis} for SMGs with no 1.4\,GHz or SMG companions within $5''$.
-For SMGs with nearby companions that may be contributing to the 610\,MHz flux density at the position of the SMG, we use thumbnails extracted from the deblended model image (\S\,\ref{sect:gmrt}) with the nearby sources removed.
+We stack our 1.4\,GHz and 610\,MHz data in the image plane by extracting $20''$ thumbnails around each SMG.
+We resample these thumbnails 100 times, measuring the median flux density in each pixel, and then create final, stacked thumbnails by computing the ``median of the medians'' from these 100 stacked sub-samples.
+At 610\,MHz, we extract thumbnails from the published map \citep{ibarthesis} for SMGs with no 1.4\,GHz or SMG companions within $5''$ (corresponding to the GMRT synthesized beam).
+For SMGs with nearby companions that may be contributing to the 610\,MHz flux density at the position of the SMG, we use thumbnails extracted from the deblended model image (see \S\,\ref{sect:gmrt}) with the nearby sources removed.

 In addition to creating median stacks, we also create error images for each of the stacks by computing in each pixel the standard deviation of the bootstrap-resampled thumbnails used in the stacking procedure.
 We measure uncertainties in our stacked flux densities from these maps by measuring the peak pixel value within $1''$ of the centroid of the error image.